Exceptions to the Rules

 South Australian equal opportunity law allows for some exceptions to the rules.
 There are a number of exemptions built into the Equal Opportunity Act 1984 (SA) that allow discrimination in specific areas and activities.
 For example, sport clubs can have competitions in different age categories without discriminating unlawfully.

 Exemptions in the Act also allow special measures, which mean that organisations can discriminate in favour of a certain group, if it helps address past discrimination.

-Organisations can also apply to the South Australian Employment Tribunal for a temporary exemption.
+Organisations can also apply to the South Australian Civil and Administrative Tribunal for a temporary exemption.
 More information about the process can be found at Resources - Exceptions to the Rules.